 We started the journey in August, 2011 from our hometown of Philadelphia.
 After visiting six continents we returned to the U. S. in October, 2012.
-Since we had no home to return to, we decided to keep the adventure going and are now true nomads with no fixed address as we explore North America.
+Since we had no home to return to, we decided to keep the adventure going and are now true nomads with no fixed address.

 We took a piece of home with us, a statue of legendary Philadelphia native and movie icon boxer Rocky Balboa, and are taking pictures of him along the way at various sites and with people we meet.
 You can see Little Rocky’s photos from six continents here: Rocky statue travels around the world.